gianniskts/UNIX-Shell/README.md

-# UNIX System Programming - Project 1
+# UNIX System Programming - Project 1 - Shell

 This project is structured into modules to ensure better code organization.
 The project structure is as follows: